Bevendean: Bevendean Down

 Hogtrough Bottom, is on the east slope of the Down and has a mixture of taller grasses, short sheep’s fescue turf and scrub.
 Some years on the shorter ground are large swarms of autumn ladies tresses.
 There are lots of scarce species such as bastard toadflax, waxcap and webcap fungi, four-spot orb-weaver and purseweb spiders, but David Bangs, Sussex field naturalists says, "the main delight is the tapestry of summer colours - purple knapweed and felwort, blue scabious, yellow hawkbit and rockrose".^{:293} The south slope of Bevendean Down and Hogtrough Bottom have been designated as a Local nature reserve.

 Far up the dean, beyond the Primary School, a wood tumbles down the slope between Norwich Drive and Heath Hill Avenue.
 Within the wood is a remarkable secret glade that the Victorians called Bevendean Bank.
 Local conservationists guard its precious turf, mowing and pushing back the ever encroaching wood.
 There are lots of old grassland flowers and butterflies and a large population of purse-web spider.
-The site is so special that the entire woods has been designated a Local nature reserve with Bevendean Down and Hogtrough Bottom.
+The site is so special that the entire wood has been designated a Local nature reserve with Bevendean Down and Hogtrough Bottom.